My name is Lenka Grackova and I create motivation and joy at work when change gets hard.

 For my professional experience check my LinkedIn profile here.

 As a child, I was fascinated by the stories of ordinary people who bravely faced their challenges, persevered despite all the hurdles and in the end achieved something extraordinary.
 I kept wondering what their secret was and if I would be able to do the same in my life.

 When I started studying university, I did not even imagine what challenge I had prepared for myself.
-Could a contemplative, analytical, introverted and reserved person like me be successful in international commerce?
+Could a contemplative, analytical and reserved person like me be successful in international commerce?
 Selling, buying, and trading goods?
-After five years of studies, I knew the answer.
+After five years of studies, I thought I had known the answer.
 No!
 But what else to do?
 What would be the “right” job for me?

 My “dream” job emerged a couple of weeks after graduation - Marketing at L`Oreal.
 The dream job soon became my nightmare.
 I felt so much outside of my comfort zone that I had to leave one year later.
 Then I kept my profile low.
 The five years in a small logistics company helped me to gain my confidence back, enjoy work within my comfort zone and renew my appetite for next challenges.
 So I left the security of livelihood in the Czech Republic for studying international MBA in Belgium.